 U.S. Embassy Operations:

-U.S. Embassy Kyiv has suspended all routine immigrant and nonimmigrant visa services until further notice.
+U.S. Embassy Kyiv has suspended most routine immigrant and nonimmigrant visa services until further notice.
 The Embassy is providing limited services for U.S. citizens, including adoptions and emergency services.
 Please visit our website for additional information.

 - Ukraine’s Cabinet of Ministers COVID-19 website